 The PrintingTools service and its client print widgets in the ArcGIS web APIs are intended for basic printing.
-For printing workflows in which the web map needs to be modified or exported using advanced options, use a convert function in the Python arcpy module: ConvertWebMapToMapDocument for ArcMap and ConvertWebMapToArcGISProject for ArcGIS Pro.
+For printing workflows in which the web map needs to be modified or exported using advanced options, use ConvertWebMapToArcGISProject for ArcGIS Pro.

 In advanced printing scenarios, the web map JSON does not have to be sent to the PrintingTools service.
-Instead, you can convert the JSON into an ArcMap document (.mxd) or ArcGIS Pro project (.aprx).
+Instead, you can convert the JSON into an ArcGIS Pro project (.aprx).

 Converting a web map to an ArcGIS Pro project using Python

 To convert a web map JSON into an ArcGIS Pro project (.aprx), use the ConvertWebMapToArcGISProject function.
 Once the web map is converted, the full state of the web map exists in the project.
 You can then modify the web map further before printing, or export it using another Python function.
-As with ArcMap, you can also add the map to a map book before printing it, or switch out some of the service layers in the map with your own vector layers.
+You can also add the map to a map book before printing it, or switch out some of the service layers in the map with your own vector layers.

 For more detailed discussion, scenarios, and code samples, see Web map printing with arcpy.mp, which explains how to author staged layout templates, author a Python script for a web map, and create web tools and web apps.